G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 13. Do unto others’ hyperparameters as you would have them do unto yours.

-15. Only you can prevent vanishing gradients.
+15. Only you can prevent reward hacking.

 16. Your model is in the leaderboards: be sure it has dropout.